-Strategy Description: Acquisition of Aerial Mounted Infrared, Oblique Photography, High Definition Video and/or Corona Camera Inspection Equipment.
+Strategy Description: Acquisition of Aerial Mounted Infrared, Oblique Photography, High-Definition Video and/or Corona Camera Inspection Equipment.

 2020 Progress: WAPA acquired aerial-mounted infrared and corona cameras to conduct line inspections.
-WAPA also inspected all COTP Tier 2 and Tier 3 line segments.
+WAPA also inspected all COTP Tier 2 and Tier 3 ROW segments.
 Those acquisitions and inspections were completed by May 31, 2020.

-2021 Approach: In 2021, no new IR and Corona equipment acquisitions are scheduled.
-WAPA is developing market research and budget authorization for Aerial Mounted Infrared, Oblique Photography, High Definition Video and/or Corona Camera Inspection Equipment in the next 2-5 yrs.
+2021 Approach: In 2021, no new IR and Corona equipment acquisitions were scheduled.
+WAPA was developing market research and budget authorization for Aerial Mounted Infrared, Oblique Photography, High-Definition Video and/or Corona Camera Inspection Equipment in the next 2-5 yrs.